In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 Watch a Short Animated Video on Battery Safety from the Avoid the Spark Campaign

 Paint may not be placed out for curbside collection or disposed of in a bin/container meant for solid waste.
 FREE paint recycling is available at drop-off sites throughout California.
 Most of these sites are at paint retailers (paint, hardware, and home improvement stores) that have volunteered to take back paint, and they are available to any resident and business in California.
 These stores accept paint whenever they are open for business.
-Below is a link where you can find a drop-off site near you and view hours and restrictions.
+Below is a link to a drop-off site near you and where you can view hours and restrictions.

 You are currently viewing services for Signal Hill.